Telefonica/opengateway-developers-website/04_gettingstarted/02_sandbox/01_sandbox.md

 ---
-title: Telefónica Open Gateway Sandbox
+title: Sandbox
-excerpt: In this section you will find how to use our Sandbox environment to test the Open Gateway APIs without the need to subscribe to a Channel Partner.
+excerpt: In this section you will find how to use the Telefónica Open Gateway Sandbox environment to test the Open Gateway APIs without the need to subscribe to a Channel Partner.
 Your tests won't be charged and won't be suitable for going into a production stage, so it is a great chance to learn and prototype, as a previous step to go commercial.
 category: 66840b9dac745a002559ffad
 ---